hacdias/hacdias.com/content/resume/index.md

   title="Personal Website"
   from="07/2014" to="present" >}}

-- Building and maintaining my personal website, which receives over 10K unique visitors per month.
+- Building and maintaining my personal website for over a decade, where I publish photographs and write on topics, ranging from personal reflections to in-depth tutorials.
-- Built [Eagle](https://github.com/hacdias/eagle), a custom backend in Go, to experiment with different ideas over time, such as ActivityPub, Webmentions, Tailscale and other integrations with third party services, etc.
+- Built [Eagle](https://github.com/hacdias/eagle), a custom Go backend, to manage my statically generated website from the browser, and experiment with different integrations, such as AT Protocol, ActivityPub, and Webmentions.

 {{</ resume-position >}}